odh-labs/rhoai-roadshow-v2/site/README.md

 docsify serve ./docs
 ```

-## Running the site from a container
+## 🫙Running the site from a container
 If you want to run Node from within a container, you can use the following command from the top directory of the cloned git repository.

 Note: This image is derived from the Red Hat Node.js Image Builder image.